methylene/sym/README.md

 Object[] lt = new Object[]{"Lithuania", 65300, 45, 28245};
 ````

-Given a rearrangement of the header fields,
+Our client now gives us "rearrangement" of the header fields, and asks us to rearrange the
-we can use `Permutation.from` to find the permutation that rearranges `header` into `newHeader`
+arrays accordingly.
+Fortunately, we can use `Permutation.from`
+to find a permutation that performs the rearranging

 ````java
 String[] newHeader = new String[]{"country", "pop", "gdp", "area"};
 Permutation rearrange = Permutation.factory().from(header, newHeader);
 ````

-Now we can use the same permutation on the rows
+Now we can use the this permutation on the rows

 ````java
 rearrange.apply(uk);